Deltares/ra2ce/README.rst

 tool developed by Deltares for calculating damages and losses for infrastructure networks resulting from hazards.

-The tool consists currently of four components: - Network creation - Exposure - Criticality - Damages
+The tool consists currently of four components:

+- Network creation
+- Exposure
+- Criticality
+- Damages

--Prioritization - to be implemented -Adaptation - to be implemented
+- Prioritization - to be implemented
+- Adaptation - to be implemented

-The user needs to decide which analysis should be performed: - Direct damages - Redundancy-based criticality - Both
+The user needs to decide which analysis should be performed:

+- Direct damages
+- Redundancy-based criticality
+- Both

 Both Direct damanges and Redundancy-based criticality have their own functionalities.
 See for more detail below.